Two-level overlapping Schwarz preconditioners with universal coarse spaces for $2m$th-order elliptic problems: Two-level domain decomposition

 Utilizing existing results on the construction of conforming finite elements in any dimension~\cite{HLW:2023,HZ:2015}, we are able to explicitly find a collection $\{ \phi_i \}_{i \in \cI_H}$ of functions in $W^{m, \infty} (\Omega)$ such that

 We will present how to construct $\{ \phi_i \}_{i \in \cI_H}$ using conforming finite element basis functions in \cref{Sec:Universal}.

 Now, we define the coarse space $V_0$ as follows:

 where $\mathbb{P}_{m-1} (\omega_i)$ represents the collection of $(m-1)$th-degree polynomials defined on $\omega_i$.
-We note that a similar type of coarse spaces was considered in~\cite{Park:2023a}.
+We note that a similar type of coarse spaces was considered in~\cite{Park:2023}.
 As $V_0 \subset H_0^m (\Omega)$, it can be regarded as a conforming finite element space on $\cT_H$.
 We also mention that the concept of employing conforming coarse spaces for nonconforming methods was previously examined in~\cite{Lee:1993}.

-\begin{remark} Differently from~\cite{Park:2023a}, the collection $\{ \phi_i \}_{i \in \cI_H}$ need not to be a partition of unity.
+\begin{remark} Different from~\cite{Park:2023}, the collection $\{ \phi_i \}_{i \in \cI_H}$ need not to be nonnegative.
 That is, each $\phi_i$ may have negative function values.
-This difference makes the construction of $\{ \phi_i \}_{i \in \cI_H}$ more tractable, while the construction of a smooth partition of unity on a general mesh with an explicit formulation is a rather challenging task.
-In~\cite{KO:2017}, a smooth partition of unity with an explicit formulation for the cartesian grid was introduced. \end{remark}
+This difference makes the construction of $\{ \phi_i \}_{i \in \cI_H}$ more tractable, while the construction of a nonnegative smooth partition of unity on a general mesh with an explicit formulation is a rather challenging task.
+In~\cite{KO:2017}, a nonnegative smooth partition of unity with an explicit formulation for the cartesian grid was introduced. \end{remark}

+\begin{remark} The proposed coarse space~\eqref{V_0} has some resemblance to the generalized generalized Dryja--Smith--Widlund~(GDSW) coarse space~\cite{DKW:2008a,HKKR:2019} in that both are defined in terms of partition of unity and can be used with various finite element discretizations.
+The GDSW coarse space is composed of the discrete harmonic extensions of partition of unity functions on the interface of a nonoverlapping domain decomposition.
+This makes it discretization-dependent and it varies with different finite element discretizations.
+In contrast, the proposed coarse space~\eqref{V_0} is common for all finite element discretizations.
+Additionally, while the GDSW coarse space does not require a coarse mesh but rather a nonoverlapping domain decomposition, making it more suitable for less regular subdomains~\cite{DKW:2008b}, the proposed coarse space relies on a conforming finite element space defined on the coarse mesh $\cT_H$. \end{remark}

 The following assumption summarizes the existence of a coarse prolongation operator $R_0^T$, which maps the coarse space $V_0$ to the fine space $V$, with certain approximation properties.
-It is worth mentioning that this assumption was also considered in~\cite[Assumption~4.1]{Park:2023a}.
+Note that $R_0^T V_0 \subset V$, although $V_0$ may not be a subspace of $V$.
+It is worth mentioning that this assumption was also considered in~\cite[Assumption~4.1]{Park:2023}.
 As we will discuss in \cref{Sec:Applications}, in most applications, selecting $R_0^T$ as the nodal interpolation operator to $V$ ensures that \cref{Ass:coarse} holds.

 \begin{assumption} The coarse prolongation operator $R_0^T \colon V_0 \rightarrow V$ satisfies

 \end{assumption}